Custom Home and Remodeling Blog

 4. Lap (Also known as Bevel or Clapboard)

 Lap siding is made from boards with rabbeted joints that rest on top of each other and overlap.
-This type of siding must be installed properly, or water can seep in between the boards.
+This style of siding must be installed properly, or water can seep in between the boards.
 Depending upon the look you are trying to achieve, the boards can have a smooth, sawed, or knotty look.

 5. Board and Batten

-At Meridian Homes, we specialize in luxury renovations and custom home building in the Washington, DC area.
+At Meridian Homes, we specialize in luxury remodeling and custom home building in the Washington, DC area.
 Our mission is to create exceptional residences that exceed expectations.
 Our highly personalized design process and careful management of every project have earned us a reputation over many years for outstanding client service and solid, beautiful craftsmanship.
 Contact us today to begin your custom home or remodeling project.

 Custom Home Guide eBook